wmorgan/dcos-docs/1.7/overview/design/azure-container-service.md

 4. The real-time metrics "firehouse" is open for use by your favorite diagnostics and analytics packages.
 5. DC/OS has three ways to automate your distributed OS: a powerful CLI, a lovely UI, and a rich API.

+### The Universe of packages

+It's worth nothing that point 3, above, are the tools you need to use.
+Here's a list of what was in the universe on Day 1 of DC/OS, categorized by the type of license.

+#### Apache License V2

+- ArangoDB
+- Apache Cassandra
+- Crate
+- Elastic Search
+- Etcd
+- Exhibitor
+- Apache Hadoop
+- Hue
+- Jenkins
+- Apache Kafka
+- Linkerd
+- Mr Redis
+- Namerd
+- Quobyte
+- Riak
+- Spark Notebook
+- Apache Spark
+- Apache Storm
+- Docker Swarm
+- Apache Zeppelin

+#### Simplified BSD

+- Datadog
+- Nginx

+#### MIT

+- OpenVPN Admin
+- OpenVPN
+- Ruxit

 And while it's easy to think of using the universe of packages available with the DC/OS packaging system, you can also publish there to give your skills back to the community, too.